(Courtesy of Fabian Cepeda)

 The Family Search website (free), Ancestry.com (subscription), and the Social Security Death Index (SSDI) provide more on Pat Starling:

-For those interested in more on Pat Starling, I have several image files containing newspaper clippings and photos of Pat Starling and Mrs. George F. Schweiger.
+For those interested in more on Pat Starling, I have several image files containing many newspaper clippings and photos of Pat Starling and Mrs. George F. Schweiger.
 If you want, shoot the Old Corral webmeister an e-mail and I'll send to you.

 (Courtesy of Boyd Magers)